-The first on study imaging assessment should be performed at 9 weeks (63 days $\pm$ 7 days) from the date of randomization.
-Subsequent tumor imaging should be performed every 9 weeks (63 days $\pm$ 7 days) or more frequently if clinically indicated.
-Imaging timing should follow calendar days and should not be adjusted for delays in cycle starts.
-Imaging should continue to be performed until disease progression verified by central imaging vendor (unless site PI elects to continue treatment and follow irRECIST), the start of new anti-cancer treatment, withdrawal of consent, or death, whichever occurs first.
+The first on study imaging assessment should be performed at 9 weeks (63 days \pm 7 days) from the date of allocation.
+Subsequent tumor imaging should be performed Q9W (63 days \pm 7 days) or more frequently if clinically indicated.
+Imaging timing should follow calendar days should not be adjusted for delays in cycle starts.
+Imaging should continue to be performed until disease progression (unless site investigator elects to continue treatment and follow irRECIST), the start of new anti-cancer treatment, withdrawal of consent, death, or notification by the SPONSOR, whichever occurs first.
 All supplemental imaging must be submitted to the central imaging vendor.

-Per RECIST 1.1, partial and complete response should be confirmed by a repeat tumor imaging assessment not less than 4 weeks from the date the response was first documented.

-The tumor imaging for confirmation of response may be performed at the earliest 4 weeks after the first indication of response, or at the next scheduled scan (i.e. 9 weeks later), whichever is clinically indicated.
-Subjects will then return to regular scheduled imaging every 9 weeks, starting with the next scheduled imaging time point.
-Subjects who obtain a confirmation scan do not need to undergo the next scheduled tumor imaging if it is < 4 weeks later; tumor imaging may resume at the subsequent scheduled imaging time point.
+Per RECIST 1.1, partial or complete response should be confirmed by a repeat tumor imaging assessment not less than 4 weeks from the date the response was first documented.
+The tumor imaging for confirmation of response may be performed at the earliest 4 weeks after the first indication of response, or at the next scheduled tumor imaging (ie, 9 weeks later), whichever is clinically indicated.
+Subjects will then return to regular scheduled imaging Q9W, starting with the next scheduled imaging time point.
+Subjects who obtain a confirmation imaging scan do not need to undergo the next scheduled tumor imaging if it is < 4 weeks later; tumor imaging may resume at the subsequent scheduled imaging time point.

-For subjects in the pembrolizumab arm and per irRECIST (Section 4.2.3.4.1), disease progression should be confirmed by the site at least 4 weeks after central verification of site-assessed 1st radiologic evidence of PD in clinically stable subjects.
-Subjects who have unconfirmed disease progression may continue on treatment at the discretion of the site investigator until progression is confirmed by the site provided they have met the conditions detailed in Section 4.2.3.4.1.
+Per irRECIST (Section 7.1.4.1.6) disease progression should be confirmed by the site at least 4 weeks after site-assessed 1st radiologic evidence of PD in clinically stable subjects.
+Subjects who have unconfirmed disease progression may continue on treatment at the discretion of the site investigator until progression is confirmed by the site provided they have met the conditions detailed in Section 7.1.4.1.6.
 Subjects who obtain a confirmation scan do not need to undergo the next scheduled tumor imaging if it is < 4 weeks later; tumor imaging may resume at the subsequent scheduled imaging time point if clinically stable.

 Subjects who have confirmed disease progression as assessed by the site will discontinue the treatment.
 Exception is detailed in Section 7.1.4.1.6.